ValdiviaDev/Stardust-Engine/README.md

 	- Change of game view and engine view with the edit panel
 	- Importation of assets to own format into a library folder
 	- Resource manager
-	- NodeGrph visual scripting system
+	- NodeGraph visual scripting system

 ## List of tasks done
 Ricardo Gutiérrez